-Crush your portraits with a snoot, the most underrated and underutilized light modifier | Photofocus
+Crush your portraits with a snoot

 I’ve been a professional photographer since 2005 and in that time I’ve tried a TON of different lighting modifiers.
-Umbrellas, soft boxes, scrims, translucent umbrellas, umbrellas with diffusion, octo boxes, light spheres, barn doors, flags … you name it.
+Umbrellas, softboxes, scrims, translucent umbrellas, umbrellas with diffusion, octo boxes, light spheres, barn doors, flags … you name it.
 But recently, I discovered the snoot.
-Yup — the snoot!

 What is a snoot?